With Baghdadi gone, who is heir to the 'caliph'?

 - Rumours -

-Speculation has abounded around a senior IS figure known as Abdullah Qardash - a former Iraqi military officer jailed with Baghdadi in the US-run Iraqi prison of Camp Bucca.
+Speculation has abounded around a senior IS figure known as Abdullah Qardash - a former Iraqi military officer jailed with Baghdadi in the giant US-run Iraqi prison of Camp Bucca.

 But Tamimi and Hashemi both said the statement was fake.